rylarson/tao-chef-talk/index.md

 ## Build environments

 Note:
+   * Production build machines are all snowflakes
    * Production build environments are managed by another team and access is locked down
          * Difficult and expensive to troubleshoot problems that only appear on the build agents (not on dev boxes)
    * The state of the build environments change over time.
       * This can lead to different results on different build agents that can be hard to troubleshoot
       * Also makes it impossible to reproduce an old build